Graphic Design Resume Examples

-When using a template, don’t forget to replace the contact information on the resume.
-For a graphic design resume, a link to a professional website, where creative work is displayed can be really important to the hiring manager.
+When using a template, don’t forget to replace the resume's contact information.
+A link to a professional website where creative work is displayed can be critical to the hiring manager for a graphic design resume.
 Additionally, linking to a completed LinkedIn profile can be helpful as well.

 Step 7: Compare to a Resume Sample

 After completing, compare the resume to a graphic designer resume sample provided in this guide.
 Ensure all sections have been correctly input into the resume layout and that key skills, competencies, and prior work experience are being described effectively.